Trushali29/Air-Quality-Analysis/README.md

 | Fuel Type | Text | Type of fuel the vehicle uses (e.g., Petrol, Diesel, Electric, CNG) |
 | Number of Vehicles | Numeric | Total number of vehicles registered under the given category in that month |

-**Population Projection of India: State- and Gender-wise Yearly Projected Urban Population (2011-2036)**
+**Dataset: Population Projection of India: State- and Gender-wise Yearly Projected Urban Population (2011-2036)**

 This dataset provides projected urban population figures for Indian states, disaggregated by gender (male and female) for each year from 2011 to 2036\.
 These projections are based on estimates from official census data and demographic models, and are intended for use in urban planning, resource allocation, and policy formulation.